Becoming a BGA Junior Gliding Centre

-The BGA needs to ensure that all clubs it accredits as BGA Junior Gliding Centres have certain support systems in place and offer activities to encourage pilots under the age of 25, at a preferential price.
-There is a list of requirements, which is based on Sport England’s ‘Clubmark’ system.
-Most aspects of this should already be in place at your club and the list is not designed to be onerous.
+The JGC accreditation requirements are based on Sport England’s ‘Clubmark’ system.
+Most aspects of this should already be in place at the club.
+The list is not designed to be onerous.
 The accreditation system recognises that no two gliding clubs are the same, providing richness in the variety of gliding available in the UK, but does aim to ensure that all BGA Junior Gliding Centres offer a minimum standard of gliding facilities for junior glider pilots.
+A JGC certificate is issued to clubs that meet and maintain the requirements, and those clubs may display the JGC logo.